-I. Clinical Medical Assistants, Home Health Aide, Acute care level 2 CNA, Nursing Assistant, and Patient Care Technician/Assistant
+I. Clinical Medical Assistants, Home Health Aide, and Patient Care Technician/Assistant

 Satisfactory Academic Progress requires that students must:

 - have no grade lower than 75% or C - demonstrate safe and competent skills and professional attitude during training - not exceed the allowed hours of absences in either didactic or clinical training. - make up all missed test or failed test within five (5) days of school days after the receipt of the score. - Absences must be made up within 48 hours from the time the instructor had given the absence referral objectives for make-up.